Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 Save three colors – for the highlights, the midtones, and the shadows.
 The colors will be saved to the bottom of the color palette.

 Now you have your basic colors for colorizing the skin.
 For even better results, select more colors for different brightness levels.
 The three we selected are enough for our demonstration.
-Now, click back to the black and white photo tab and let’s colorize!
+Now, click back to the black-and-white photo tab, and let’s colorize!

 Cover the photo with a gradient map

-We’re back to our black and white photo and the Gradient Map tool.
+We’re back to our black-and-white photo and the Gradient Map tool.
 We have all the necessary colors for color grading the skin saved and we now need to use them to create a gradient map.
 In order to do so, we’ll use the three areas indicated in the following picture.

 Click the color field on the left and add color to the darkest areas of the photo.
 Click the field on the right to add color to the lightest areas.
-Double click the transition areas to add color to the midtones.
+Double-click the transition areas to add color to the midtones.

 Colorize Black and White Images

-Add colors for the Gradient Map by clicking the indicated areas
+Add colors for the Gradient Map by clicking the indicated areas.

 Colorize Black and White Images

-Choose a saved color from the color palette based on your photo’s brightness level
+Choose a saved color from the color palette based on your photo’s brightness level.

 Finally, select the Color mode under Blending options and click Apply.
 Now we are ready for the next step – adding the mask.